mkrogemann/couchdb_connector/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+The module is [available in Hex](https://hex.pm/packages/couchdb_connector), the package can be installed as follows:

   1. Add couchdb_connector to your list of dependencies in `mix.exs`: